-Assessments are aligned to the achievement standards in Personal and Social Health in the Australian Curriculum.
+achievement standards in Personal and Social Health in the Australian Curriculum.
 Students complete investigations, group and practical tasks to demonstrate their learning.
 Topics include:

-- ✓ Paired practical activity Community wellbeing and health promotion of an organisation or foundation - ✓ Individual investigation Sexual health and relationships - ✓ Group (verbal) investigation and individual reflection on a mental health topic of choice
+- Community wellbeing and health promotion of an organisation or foundation

+- Individual investigation Sexual

+- health topic of choice